 Choy stands accused of making two false claims when searching online for vehicle licence plate information related to potential suspects connected to the 2019 attacks.

 On July 21, 2019, over 100 rod-wielding men stormed Yuen Long MTR station leaving 45 people injured – including journalists, protesters, commuters and pro-democracy lawmaker Lam Cheuk-ting.
 Police were criticised for responding slowly to the incident, with some officers seen leaving the scene or interacting with the white-clad men.
 The official account of the incident evolved over a year, with the authorities eventually claiming it was a “gang fight.”

 The prosecution argued on Wednesday that – according to the Road Traffic Ordinance – vehicle licence plate information can only be obtained for legal purposes, trading vehicles, and other “traffic and transport related matters.”
 They said that a news investigation on the mob attack did not amount to traffic or transport related matters, StandNews reported.

 Choy’s representative countered that it was clear that Choy was intending to identify the vehicles used to transport suspected attackers, and hence – even when the producer used the information she obtained for news purposes – it was related to the use of vehicle and transport matters.

 According to local media, the full episode of Hong Kong Connection: 7.21 Who Owns the Truth, was played in court.

 The episode revealed that how suspected plainclothes police were present in Yuen Long before the storming of the Yuen Long MTR station.
 They were criticised for their slow response to the attack, as officers arrived almost 40 minutes late.
 The authorities later changed their calculations a year later, and claimed that the first police response came 18 minutes after citizens’ reports of the incident.

 The judgement of the case will be handed down on April 22.
-If convicted, Choy could face up to two years in jail.
+If convicted, Choy could face up to six months in jail.